kitsunyan/blog/_posts/2019-01-30-ulv-adjusting.markdown

 Under regular heavy workload CPU is able to work at 3.5-3.8 GHz consuming 30-35 W at the same time.

 After reducing the temperature limit to 90°C, the building process took slightly more time: 26 minutes and 23 seconds.
-The plots of frequency/power/temperature versus time are presented below.
+The plots of frequency, power, and temperature versus time are presented below.

 ```bash
 real  26m 23.330s